Skip to main content

 • Start Your Day with Seafood: Seafood for breakfast is a great way to get started.
 For instance, you could add your favorite fish or shellfish to your scrambled eggs or top off your bagel with smoked salmon.

 • Reach for a Can: Canned seafood is versatile, convenient, and budget-friendly.
-Keep canned options like tuna, sardines, salmon, and crab on hand to make quick meals that feature omega-3 fatty acids.
+Keep options like canned tuna, sardines, salmon, and crab on hand to make quick meals that feature omega-3 fatty acids.

 • Cook Once, Eat Twice: With a little planning, you can stretch your favorite seafood products into two delicious dishes.
 Simply cook the fish or shellfish all at once, immediately set some aside in the refrigerator, and use that extra portion for a new dish the next day.

 • Add Seafood to Salads: You can add cooked shrimp or other seafood to your salad for a quick meal.
+For a classic and satisfying option, try incorporating flaked canned tuna into a tuna pasta salad, combining protein and carbohydrates for a well-rounded dish.

 • Pair Fish with Fruit: Try grilled salmon with pineapple chunks over a salad or rice.